kaylendwyer/template-debug/pages/pages-root-folder/index.md

 #
 # Use the widgets beneath and the content will be
 # inserted automagically in the webpage.
 To make
-# this work, you have to use › layout: frontpage
+# this work, you have to use › layout: frontpage or frontpage_new
+#
 #

 layout: frontpage_new

 header: